Speech Therapy at Progress Therapy Center

 • Language-based learning differences

-• Oral motor and feeding issues
+• Oral motor & feeding issues

 Our approach is rooted in evidence-based practices and tailored to each child’s unique needs and developmental level.